|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 ¶ This Collect is to be repeated every day, after the other Collects in Advent, until Christmas Day.

 Today’s Collect, like almost all of them, starts out asking God’s Grace, His Help, His intervention to allow us to turn our backs on evil and our own desires that we might make His Desire our desire.
+This theme is constant through ought most of the collects for the simple reason that it is truth.
+And it is the truth that without God’s intervention in our lives through the help of the Holy Ghost we are doomed to fail.
 If you will understand how much we fall short in our “natural” desire, you will understand that to cast off the works of darkness and don the armour of light, we must turn to Christ, who came to visit us, born in a simple and humble inn in Bethlehem.
 As His manner of birth, we must be humble as well, not boastful and proud like the rich

-We must embrace the lightness and reject the darkness.
+The simple truth of the matter is that we must embrace lightness and reject the darkness.
 We do this by allowing the Holy Ghost into our hearts, to shine the light in our hearts and expel the darkness.
+It is a truly bright light that will cleanse our hearts of the inner darkness and will send the darkness scattering like insects.
 Only then can we truly don the armor of light.
 We need to train our brains and minds and souls in this way, so that we can act for Christ.
+This is a constant process that will occur for the rest of our lies until we are called home to join our friends and family who have gone before and Christ and His Father.
 We have been called to do these things, as sons and daughters of God, but only with a conscious effort on our part to accept Him and more importantly to listen to Him, can we do these things.
 To do these things we have to live it.
+Not just say we are living it, but physically perform the actions needed to live it.

 This point brings us straight to the Epistle.
 Paul tells us that we need to live the life we aspire to.
 He cautions us to not borrow for what we do not need that we might owe others nothing but our love.
-That way we will not have a worldly obligation to any who might hold that over us to influence our path away from that Christ set out for us.
+This is sound financial advice sorely needed in this country these days.
+If we do, we are ensuring that we will not have a worldly obligation to any who might hold that over us to influence our path away from that Christ set out for us.
 We ideally owe no man anything but that of our love.
 Paul asks us to love our neighbors, by love he means to take care for them as we would for ourselves or our own close relations.
-Not necessarily to “give” them money, but to help them in self-sufficiency that they might prosper both in soul and body.
+Not necessarily to “give” them money, but to help them to attain self-sufficiency that they might prosper both in soul and body.

 This takes us right into the Gospel according to Saint Matthew.
 We must not be for God in speech only, but in deed.
 When Jesus came into this world, He came knowing the true purpose of His coming, He came knowing how He would leave, He came knowing the cost at which our souls would be accounted at perfect.
+His whole ministry, including his death and resurrection can be best summed up in one word; action.
+He consistently backed up His Message with actions and not just words.
+This is a pattern for us to follow as believers, we are called not just to say good words, but back those good words up with actions.
 The story of Palm Sunday is the same as that of the Nativity.
 For on Palm Sunday, there was joy in the crowd at the arrival of the Savior, much as there was in the stable at the arrival of the Child Jesus.
 Yet, many in the very same crowd who cried “Hosanna” on Palm Sunday were there early on Good Friday.
 For what did they cry then?

 “Crucify Him, Crucify Him!”